ansible/awx/docs/credentials/README.md

-This folder contains documentation related to credentials in AWX / Ansible Tower.
+This folder contains documentation related to credentials in AWX.